aws/karpenter-provider-aws/designs/v1beta1-full-changelist.md

 ### Update Kind/Group Naming

-As part of the bump to v1beta1, to allow the v1alpha5 APIs to exist alongside the v1beta1 APIs while users go through a migration process, the following renames are being proposed:
+As part of the bump to v1beta1, to allow the v1alpha5 APIs to exist alongside the v1beta1 APIs while users go through a migration process, the following kind names are being proposed:

-1. API Group Renames
-    1. `karpenter.k8s.aws` → `compute.k8s.aws`
-2. Kind Renames
  1. `Provisioner` → `NodePool`
  2. `Machine` -> `NodeClaim`
  3. `AWSNodeTemplate` → `EC2NodeClass`

 We see the renames as opportunities to better align our API groups and kinds with upstream concepts as well as reducing confusion between other Kubernetes API concepts.
 Specifically, the word `Provisioner` (on its own) has become overloaded in Kubernetes, [particularly in the area of storage provisioning](https://kubernetes.io/docs/concepts/storage/storage-classes/#the-storageclass-resource).
 We want to get completely away from this naming, while also prefixing all of our kinds that apply to nodes with `Node` for better alignment and clarity across the project.